russsix/Project_repository/README.md

-This is the description of the Group number 1.4.
+This is the description of the Group 1.4.

 Our site has three different features.
 The first is 'Two States'.